AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 - MORE DETAILS HERE

 ## Discussion

-### General discussion on performance
+### General discussion on hardware integration

-Describe the good and bads of performance.
+Describe the good and bads.

-#### Lessons learned on using Bonsai for behavioral experiments
+### Lessons learned on using Bonsai for coding behavioral experiments

 - Feedbacks on coding behavioral experiments in Bonsai
 - Migrating from Python to Bonsai...
 - Need for documentation
 - MORE DETAILS HERE

+### General discussion on performance

+Describe the good and bads of performance.

 ### Components to develop and integrate